 Now to see what makes the Möbius strip famous, we drew a line down each “side” without lifting our pen.
 The Möbius strip is famous because it only has one side and one surface!

-Now that we mastered the Möbius strip, we challenged ourself by making two Möbius strips into two interlocking hearts.
+After we had mastered the Möbius strip, we challenged ourselves by making two Möbius strips into two interlocking hearts.

 Making Möbius Hearts

-We made the second Möbius strip by making the half twist to the right.
+Similarly, we made the second Möbius strip heart by making the half twist to the right.
 It’s key that each strip was made by twisting the strip in opposite directions.

 We took the two Möbius strips and placed them together at a 90 degree angle where they were taped.
 We taped the 2 strips together on both sides.

 Starting with one strip, we gently folded it in half and cut a small slit in it.